sweattep/ancient_quotes/README.md

 >If they don't know how to control their own families, how can they look after God's people?

 >And startle whomever of them you can with your voice, and rally against them your horsemen and your foot (soldiers); and be a partner with them in (their) riches and (their) children, and promise them!

+>So We listened to him: and We granted him Yahya: We cured his wife's (Barrenness) for him.
+These (three) were ever quick in emulation in good works; they used to call on Us with love and reverence, and humble themselves before Us.